C++ Core Guidelines: Programming at Compile Time with Type-Traits (The Second)

 }

-To get an idea of how useful these metafunctions from the type-traits library are, here a few use-cases.
+To get an idea of how valuable these metafunctions from the type-traits library are, here are a few use cases.
 Here is std::move in one line.

 • remove_reference: std::move and std::forward uses this function to remove the reference from its argument.